qq7te/radical-product/src/_training_posts/2022-07-04-ethics-training.md

     session: session 1
     sessionicon: /images/session-icons-pink/telescope.png

-  - title: develop a comprehensive strategy to build ethical products to an equitable world
+  - title: develop a comprehensive strategy to build ethical products for an equitable world
     copy: You’ll learn to be deliberate about addressing pain points of marginalized personas, consider whether your solutions are inclusive, and develop a business model that benefits the organization while avoiding collateral damage to society.
 You’ll then learn how you can measure what matters by deriving metrics from your vision and strategy.
     img: "/images/ethics-session-2.png"
     learn: Learn why a RDCL Strategy is important